-1.5 hours for the navigation task (this should not include time delays which may be experienced at a busy Class C or D airport)
+- 1.5 hours for the navigation task (this should not include time delays which may be experienced at a busy Class C or D airport) - 0.8 hour for the general handling and test specific manoeuvres.

-The examiner may choose to conduct the general handling and navigation components in two separate flights.
+The examiner may choose to conduct the general handling and navigation components in 2 separate flights.